 Let’s start with a scenario with the given returns per year.
-This is scenario A:
+Here is scenario A:

 And here is a graph of both scenarios when starting with 1000 USD:

-As you can see, you end up exactly in the same position.
-The difference is that the first scenario goes up faster and then goes down faster.
+As you can see, you end up precisely in the same position.
+The difference is that the first scenario goes up faster and then goes down quicker.